UniSalento-IDALab-IoTCourse-2021-2022/wot-project-part3-SaraDanaKablTalabani/README.md

 ![image](https://user-images.githubusercontent.com/101463904/184452475-619767ad-23b0-41b0-bc7d-c298486835ef.png)
 ![image](https://user-images.githubusercontent.com/101463904/184452555-0da91982-4a07-4cbf-868d-657bfef5e45c.png)
 ![image](https://user-images.githubusercontent.com/101463904/184453216-5928d356-14ca-45dc-8d3a-efb1faffdd48.png)
 Now, our model has been deployed STM32 Dscovery kit.
 Then we run inference function using our model in X cube AI to detect the anomalies in our dataset.
+Our model is pretrained using colab and we run the inference from there also.
+We conferted the .h to .tflite to be be able to loaded to X cube AI.

 References: